vmware-archive/node-examples/nextjs-page-counter/README.md

-The rendered site displays a count of page renderings, backed either by a local Pivotal GemFire cluster or by a Pivotal Cloud Cache service instance.
+The rendered site displays a count of page renderings, backed either by a local Pivotal GemFire cluster or by a Pivotal Cloud Cache (PCC) service instance.
+This app has been tested with PCC version 1.8.1.

 ## Prerequisites